MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 3. Select **Add** in the **Copilot** window.
 Copilot is added as a new app in your Teams app list.

-## Enable the Copilot for Sales plugin in the Copilot app
+## Enable the Copilot for Sales plugin in the Copilot chat

 To view sales information with Copilot in Microsoft Teams, the Copilot for Sales plugin must be enabled in Copilot.
 By default, the plugin is disabled.
 You must enable it during the first use.